 The Selection Committee will select the competitive films from among all the accepted films.
 The finalists will be informed about selection and will be asked to provide a high quality copy of the film for screening at the Festival.

-The screening copies of competing films must reach the Organizers by September 1, 2017 at the latest.
+All screening copies must reach the Organizers by September 1, 2018 at the latest.

-The full list of films admitted to the program will be published on the Festival website www.matsalufilm.ee on September 1, 2017.
+The full list of films admitted to the program will be published on the Festival website www.matsalufilm.ee by September 1, 2018.

-Full details on all films and program information will be announced on the Festival website www.matsalufilm.ee on September 8, 2017.
+Full details on all films and program information will be announced on the Festival website www.matsalufilm.ee by September 10, 2018.

 The competitive films are judged by an international jury of six members, who are filmmakers and nature experts.
 The jury will award the following prizes: